-If your keyboard or mouse has stopped working in Windows 11 after a recent update the Don’t worry about that.
+If your keyboard or mouse has stopped working in Windows 11 after a recent update, Don’t worry about that.
 We are here with a few ways to solve this issue.
-Sometimes the error will fix automatically by just restarting your PC or laptop, and disconnecting and reconnecting your mouse or keyboard.
-But if all else fails, then you can try the below simple ways to fix the problem.
+Sometimes the error will fix automatically by restarting your PC or laptop and disconnecting and reconnecting your mouse or Keyboard.
+But if all else fails, you can try the simple ways below to fix the problem.

 What to do if Keyboard or Mouse Not Working in Windows 11?

-If you are a touch monitor or laptop user, then you can easily use your Windows 11 PC without a mouse or keyboard.
-If you are not a user of a touchscreen monitor or PC, and your mouse or keyboard has stopped working due to errors in Windows 11, this will make things a little bit annoying.
+If you are a touch monitor or laptop user, you can easily use your Windows 11 PC without a mouse or Keyboard.
+If you are not a user of a touchscreen monitor or PC, and your mouse or Keyboard has stopped working due to errors in Windows 11, this will make things a little bit annoying.
 First, go through the list and consider which of these suggestions you can accomplish under the circumstances.
-By right-clicking on the taskbar, enable your onscreen keyboard in Windows 10/11 and choose Show Touch Keyboard Button.
+By right-clicking on the taskbar, enable your onscreen Keyboard in Windows 10/11 and choose Show Touch Keyboard Button.

 1. Use your Keyboard or mouse on another PC

-You can verify that the problem is with your keyboard or mouse by connecting it with another PC.
-You can also connect another working mouse or keyboard to your computer to see what the case might be in your PC.
+You can verify the problem with your Keyboard or mouse by connecting it with another PC.
+You can also click another working mouse or keyboard on your computer to see what the case might be on your PC.

 2. Check Bluetooth & Wi-Fi connection

-Check your wireless input devices Bluetooth and Wi-Fi connections, if they are connected by a connection.
-A disconnected connection may be the cause of the keyboard or mouse not functioning on the computer.
+Check your wireless input devices’ Bluetooth and Wi-Fi connections if a link connects them.
+A disconnected relationship may be the cause of the Keyboard or mouse not functioning on the computer.

 3. Check the cable of the wired keyboard and mouse

-Check the cable, if you are using a cable keyboard or mouse.
-You can also connect the cable mouse/keyboard to another PC in order to diagnose the problem.
-If you do not have another computer nearby and you have an OTG cable, you can check on your smartphone by connecting to it.
+Check the cable if you are using a cable keyboard or mouse.
+You can also connect the cable mouse/keyboard to another PC to diagnose the problem.
+If you do not have another computer nearby and an OTG cable, you can check on your smartphone by connecting to it.
 But you won’t be able to test older PS2 models with OTG cable.

 4. Performing a clean boot